avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 Defining the reference simulation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In order to fully proceed to the Aimec analysis, a reference simulation needs to be defined.
+To apply a complete Aimec analysis, a reference simulation needs to be defined.
-The analysis of the other simulations  will then be compared to the one of the reference simulation.
+The analysis of the other simulations will be compared to the one of the reference simulation.
-The reference simulation can be defined by its name (or part of the name) or based on some
+The reference simulation can be determined by its name (or part of the name) or based on some
 configuration parameter and value if it comes from the :py:mod:`com1DFA` module
 (or any computational module that provides a configuration):

   * Based on the simulation name
-     one needs to provide a not empty string in the AIMEC configuration
+     one needs to provide a not-empty string in the AIMEC configuration
      file for the ``referenceSimName`` parameter.
 This string can be a part or the full name of the
      reference simulation.
 A warning is raised if several simulation match the criterion (can happen
      if part of the name is given) and the first simulation found is arbitrarily taken as reference.